 - Over medium-high heat, bring to a boil and cook until fork tender, around 15 minutes.

-- Drain potatoes.
+- Drain cooked potatoes.
 Return potatoes to a large bowl.

-- To the mashed potatoes, add milk and butter gradually.
-If using a hand mixer or electric mixer, beat just long enough to incorporate or the potatoes can become gummy.
+- Beat just long enough to incorporate or the potatoes can become gummy.

-- Fold in remaining ingredients with a wooden spoon.
+- Fold in sour cream, chives, bacon and cheese at once and stir gently with a wooden spoon.
 If very thick, incorporate a couple more T of milk.

 Notes